LunarWatcher/dotfiles/README.md

 As you can see, my Makefile has a target for vim that compiles Vim, so I have no reason to stay backwards-compatible.
 I'll update if I have to, and I can do it in 1.5 minute or less on my current hardware.

+### Snippets

+Up until recently, the snippets I used in Vim were kept in this repo.
+As of 27.08.23, they've been relocated to [a different repository](https://github.com/LunarWatcher/lunarwatcher-vim-snippets), so they're actually reusable.

 ### Notes

 * Out of the box, the Python paths are set to python2 and python3.
 This actually works perfectly fine if an executable called python2 and one called python3 can be found in the path.
 If they don't, you can either symlink them (copying is not recommended), or change the paths to use the full path.